 Understanding Levi Strauss's Unusual Options Activity

-On Friday, shares of Levi Strauss (NYSE:LEVI) saw unusual options activity.
-After the option alert, the stock price moved up to $28.47.
+Levi Strauss (NYSE:LEVI) shares experienced unusual options activity on Monday.
+The stock price moved down to $26.82 following the option alert.

 - Sentiment: BEARISH